Low Cost Computer and Internet Resources

 2537 25th Ave S, Minneapolis, MN 55406

-The University of Minnesota’s Community Technology Services program takes donated computers and refurbishes them.
+The University of Minnesota’s Technology Empowerment Center takes donated computers and refurbishes them.
 People who aren't able to afford a computer can apply to receive a refurbished computer.
-To receive a computer from the Computer Technology Services program, you must: Fall below the 150% poverty level, live in the Twin Cities area, be a permanent resident, pay $15 for licensing fees, attend two computer classes of your choice, Internet Safety class, and the Distribution Day Workshop.
+To receive a computer from the Computer Technology Services program, you must: Fall below the 150% poverty level, live in the Twin Cities area, be a permanent resident, pay $50 for licensing fees, attend two computer classes of your choice, and an Internet Safety class.

 If you don't fall under the 150% poverty line, you have the option to buy a refurbished computer at a very low cost.